Step-by-Step guide#

 Configuration#

-The configuration that comes with binary packages is ready for a standalone installation, everything on the same server.
+The setup provided with binary packages is tailored for a standalone installation, with all components hosted on the same server.
+At this point, it's crucial to fine-tune the following parameters as necessary:

 [..]